Polybutylene succinate (PBS)

 • Medical applications

-• Tableware and cutlery
+• Crockery and cutlery

-CHEMICALS REGULATION:
+CHEMICALS ORDINANCE:

 • Raw materials are REACH registered.